Litigation

 Closing in on the Cape: South Africa Offshore Exploration

 In recent years, the blasts of seismic surveys have become terrifyingly familiar to coastal communities in South Africa.
 All along the South African coast, oil and gas companies are conducting seismic surveys to search for new oil and gas deposits.
 The continuous detonations from the survey ships create an underwater hell for whales and other animals living in the ocean.
-Luckily, the oil and gas companies’ blasts have not been able to shatter the barriers set up by indigenous resistance, environmental defenders and the South African Constitution.
+Luckily, the oil and gas companies’ blasts have not been able to shatter the barriers set up by Indigenous resistance, environmental defenders and the South African Constitution.

 Cabo Delgado, Mozambique: A Resource-Rich War Zone